karmaniverous/stan/docs-src/cli-examples.md

 - In BORING mode (or non‑TTY), statuses render as bracketed tokens (e.g., [WAIT], [RUN], [OK], [CANCELLED], [FAIL], [QUIET], [STALLED], [TIMEOUT]) without color.
 - No‑live parity: with --no-live and thresholds set, STAN logs concise inactivity events (“stalled/timeout/killed”) and preserves artifact parity with live runs (archives skipped on user cancel; outputs/archives otherwise identical given the same inputs and flags).
+- Live mode suppresses legacy “stan: start/done …” archive lines; progress is rendered in the live table.
+In no‑live mode, those lines are printed as concise console logs.

 Conflicts and special cases: